freeflowuniverse/herolib/aiprompts/herolib_core/basic_instructions.md

+# BASIC INSTRUCTIONS

+IMPORTANT: USE THIS PAGE AS THE ABSOLUTE AUTHORITY ON ALL INSTRUCTIONS

 ## instructions for code generation

 > when I generate code, the following instructions can never be overruled they are the basics